 Another note.
 Yes, another note about the diseases going around your kids’ school.
-Whooping Cough.
+Croup.
 Strep.
 Flu.
 RSV - Respiratory syncytial virus.
 Just seeing the words is enough to send mamas and daddies into a panic.
-The CDC reported that RSV causes an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
-So what do you do to help make sure your family is safe?
+The CDC said that RSV causes an average of 57,527 hospitalizations among little ones younger than five each year in the US.
+So how do you help keep your family safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, dry eyes, and tiredness.
-In fact, the American College of Allergists report that 50% of all sicknesses are either caused or intensified by polluted indoor air.
-The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
-There are two primary causes of poor indoor air quality:
+The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, dry eyes, and fatigue.
+In fact, the American College of Allergists report that 50% of all illnesses are either caused or intensified by polluted indoor air.
+The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
+There are two key causes of poor indoor air quality:

-- Pollutants (cleaning products, inadequately maintained or unclean heating and cooling or humidification devises, smoke, etc)
+- Pollutants (cleaning agents, inadequately maintained or unclean heating and cooling or humidification devises, tobacco, etc)

 So all this info – what is it for?
 What do you do?
-How can you make sure you and your family aren’t breathing sullied, virus-inducing air?
+How can you make sure you and your family aren’t breathing sullied, sickness-inducing air?

 Luckily, we have options.